 Korowa Bar (1981-83) ∗ Karlowy Vary (1983-86)

-Excellent post-punk band backed by a drum-machine and fronted by female vocalist Varja with striking presence and androgynous voice.
+Korowa Bar were an excellent post-punk band backed by a drum-machine and fronted by vocalist Varja Orlić, a modern young woman with striking presence and androgynous voice.
 The band’s first singer was Milan Manojlović – Mance.
 Allegedly the drugs (opiates!) had a substantial role in band’s creative chemistry but they didn’t lead them towards new psychedelia that much.
 More than anything else, Korowa Bar / Karlowy Vary were purveyors of the new technology – digital medium.
 They continued at the point where Metal Urbain / Dr Mix and the Remix / Metal Boys stopped although adding less electric guitar in the mix.
-As Korowa Bar they would fit nicely in Leeds post-punk scene, in between other drum-box bands of note like Sisters of Mercy or March Violets as their Eastern European contemporary.
-Although still not officially available the 6-song studio Demo 1982 is recommended for people who fancy the first Big Black EP or, thinking locally, KAOS (Rijeka) and early Borghesia (Ljubljana).
+As Korowa Bar they would fit nicely in Leeds post-punk scene, in between other drum-box bands of note like Sisters of Mercy or (even closer) March Violets, as their Eastern European contemporary.
+Their earliest recording: 6-song studio Demo 1982 is also recommended for people who fancy tentative steps of the first Big Black EP or, thinking locally, late KAOS (Rijeka) and early Borghesia (Ljubljana).
 Viva primitive rhythm machines!
 A future (that never came around) belongs to analogue loyalists!